LappleApple/awesome-leading-and-managing/Leadership-Philosophies-and-Styles.md

 - [Team and Strategy](http://avc.com/2016/09/team-and-strategy/): by venture capitalist Fred Wilson.
 Takeaway: Leaders should do only three (or six?) things.
 They are: Recruit/retain; build/evolve long-term strategy; ensure there's money; maintain balance between departments; create a commitments system; talk to clients to keep market insight fresh.

 - [The Three Types of Leaders The World Needs Most: Artistic, Scientific and Interpersonal](https://www.forbes.com/sites/georgebradt/2014/01/29/the-three-types-of-leaders-the-world-needs-most-artistic-scientific-and-interpersonal/): *Forbes* article by George Bradt.
 Takeaway: *artistic* leaders inspire by influencing feelings and perceptions; *scientific leaders* influence and inspire knowledge with their thinking and ideas; and *interpersonal* leaders "can be found ruling, guiding and inspiring at the head of their interpersonal cohort whether it’s a team, organization, or political entity."
 They're not mutually exclusive.

+- [Why Supercell’s Founder Wants to Be the World’s Least Powerful CEO](https://www.linkedin.com/pulse/why-supercells-founder-wants-worlds-least-powerful-ceo-de-rycker): by Sonali De Rycker.
+Takeaway from CEO Ilkka Paananen: "My goal is to be the world’s least powerful CEO.
+What I mean by this is that the fewer decisions I make, the more the teams are making."

 ### Quotes on Leadership